 The alcohol industry has historically lacked diversity, especially when it comes to senior leadership and executive roles.
 But that doesn’t mean that progress can’t be made, nor does it imply it isn’t being made.
-The social justice events of the past year have helped further propel diversity and inclusion efforts within the space.
+The social justice events of 2020 have helped further propel diversity and inclusion efforts within the space.
 From initiatives like Diversity in Wine and Spirits to the first virtual job fair for wine industry professionals centered around diversity, progress is being made.

-We’re highlighting some black-owned brands in the alcohol space — from wine and spirits to beer — that are making an impact on the industry in more ways than one.
-Not only are these companies a guiding force for the next generation of black beverage leaders, but they are also giving back through a range of initiatives supporting some inspiring philanthropic endeavors.
+We’re highlighting some Black-owned brands in the alcohol space — from wine and spirits to beer — that are making an impact on the industry in more ways than one.
+Not only are these companies a guiding force for the next generation of Black beverage leaders, but they are also giving back through a range of initiatives supporting some inspiring philanthropic endeavors.

 As Oregon’s first female Black winemaker, Eunice Chiweshe Goldstein of The Eunice Chiweshe Goldstein Winery has proven her talents not only in winemaking but also in the art of giving back.
 Each month, she donates 10 percent of proceeds from select wines to causes and charities that inspire her.
 From Black Lives Matter to breast cancer to Parkinson’s disease, her belief in #purposewine proves how much better the world can be when we work to support one another.